sofielloyd/final_project_SPA/README.md

 | ```src``` | R scripts |

-- The ```input``` folders are empty and this is where you should upload your own data, if you want to reproduce the code.
+- The ```input``` folders contains five .csv files with data from 2015-2019 and a .geojson file with the polygon data for the countries.
+The .csv files can also be downloaded from [kaggle](https://www.kaggle.com/datasets/unsdsn/world-happiness) and the .geojson file can be downloaded from [datahub](https://datahub.io/core/geo-countries#resource-countries).

 - The ```output``` folders contains my results and it is this folder that you should save your own results when replicating the code.